Investing

 Sign up here

-How does the leverage effect work?
+Key metrics behind the leverage effect

-Formula for calculating the leverage effect
+The formula for calculating the leverage effect

 Return on equity = Return on total capital + (Return on total capital – Cost of debt) × (Debt / Equity)